Jack Lord: Hawaii Five-O

-When series creator Leonard Freeman died in 1974, the show's ownership was shared among Lord, CBS and Freeman's estate, with a contract that made Lord executive producer and gave him complete control over content.
-He was a hands-on partner who paid attention to minute details, and was known for battles with network executives.
+When series creator Leonard Freeman died in 1974, the show's ownership was shared among Lord, CBS, and Freeman's estate, with a contract that made Lord executive producer and gave him complete control over content.
+He was a hands-on partner who paid attention to minute details and was known for battles with network executives.

+The seventh season premiere of the rebooted Hawaii Five-0 featured an appearance that featured the old and new versions of Steve McGarrett, made possible through CGI.
+To execute this concept, permission was first secured from Lord's estate, managed by a bank that required a script review.
+With the estate's approval, work began.
+Counter Punch Studios created a CG version of Jack Lord's face, working with Picture Shop visual effects to add realistic skin textures based on images from Lord's final season in the original series.

 Cinematographers sometimes refer to a 50mm lens ("5-0") as a "Jack Lord" in reference to the name of the show that made him famous.

 Artist

 During his years at NYU, Lord and his brother Bill opened the Village Academy of Arts.
 Jack's childhood dream was to become an artist.
 His first professional sale was in 1941 to the Metropolitan Museum of Art for his two linoleum cuts, entitled Vermont and Fishing Shacks, Block Island.

 Personal life

 In 1942, Lord married his first wife, Ann Willard.
 They divorced in 1947.
 Their union produced a son, but Lord only saw him once when the boy was an infant.
-On August 24, 1955, his son died, aged 12 years, following a brief battle with hepatitis (he was buried in Fairfield County, Connecticut [state file number 14006]).
+On August 24, 1955, his son died, aged 12 years, following a brief battle with hepatitis (he is buried in Fairfield County, Connecticut [state file number 14006]).
 Lord only learned of his son's death after receiving a copy of his death certificate from his son's mother.
 Ann Willard Ryan remarried in the 1950s and died on December 30, 2004.

 Lord met his second wife while house hunting in upstate New York.
 On January 17, 1949, Lord married fashion designer Marie de Narde (1905-2005), a job she gave up to devote her time to him and his career.
 Until 1957, the couple lived near the Lescaze House on East 48th Street in New York before moving to California.